ADMARIl/v1/README.md

 # v1
-## This code is old and not working.
-Please leave it alone.
+## *Please be advised:* This site is old and may be subject to errors.
 ### For the brave, the site can be accessed [here](https://admaril.github.io/v1/src/).

 This is the source code for the first iteration of my personal website.
 Originally hosted at INGSON.net.